monarc-project/monarc-packer/README.md

     $ ./build_vm.sh
     Retrieving information about latest MONARC release...
     Generating a virtual machine for MONARC v2.7.2 (commit id: 99e80ba03cfba2e270473b42b4fb53dec1d2b8b0)...
-    The generation took 522 seconds
+    The generation took 773 seconds.
     Generation of the release bundle…
+    The generation took 61 seconds.
     Bundle generated.
-    Good bye.
+    Do you want to upload the generated bundle? [y/N] n Good bye.

 A VirtualBox image will be generated and stored in the folder